asuc-octo/berkeley-mobile-android/CONTRIBUTING.md

 Congrats!
 You’ve helped to make Berkeley Mobile better!

 *Keep in mind Berkeley Mobile reserves the right to reject pull requests if they don't meet our standards or are not consistent with Berkeley Mobile's mission, values, and/or long term plans.
-Before starting to work on new features or large changes not listed in [TODO](README.md#TODO), especially ones that involve UI changes or new APIs, please [contact us](README.md#TODO)!*
+Before starting to work on new features or large changes not listed in TODOs in [README.md](README.md), especially ones that involve UI changes or new APIs, please contact us!*